That Don't Make Me a Bad Guy

-That Don't Make Me a Bad Guy is the twelfth studio album by American country music artist Toby Keith.
-It was released on October 28, 2008 by Show Dog Nashville.
+That Don't Make Me a Bad Guy is the fourteenth studio album by American country music artist Toby Keith.
+It was released on October 28, 2008, by Show Dog Nashville.
 The album's lead-off single, "She Never Cried in Front of Me", reached number one on the US Billboard Hot Country Songs chart in late October 2008, as did "God Love Her", the second single, in March 2009.
 The third single, "Lost You Anyway", was released on March 16, 2009.
 The album was certified Gold by the RIAA.
 Keith wrote or co-wrote all the songs on this album, collaborating with Bobby Pinson on all but three.